istvanballok/gardener/docs/usage/logging.md

 ```
 `table_manager.retention_period` is the living time for each log message.
 Loki will keep messages for sure for (`table_manager.retention_period` - `index.period`) time due to specification in the Loki implementation.

-#### Grafana
+#### Plutono
-The Grafana configurations can be found on  `charts/seed-bootstrap/charts/templates/plutono/plutono-datasources-configmap.yaml` and
+The Plutono configurations can be found on  `charts/seed-bootstrap/charts/templates/plutono/plutono-datasources-configmap.yaml` and
 `charts/seed-monitoring/charts/plutono/tempates/plutono-datasources-configmap.yaml`

-This is the Loki configuration that Grafana uses:
+This is the Loki configuration that Plutono uses:

 ```
     - name: vali